aloshdenny/mygpt/README.md

 pip install -r requirements.txt

-Add as many text files as you want to the "data" folder as a trianing set.

 ## Using it

-It is not very configurable at the moment -tweak the code in main.py to get it to do what you want.
+Run main.py for training a 15M English GPT, although it's not very configurable.
+What you're looking for is at the bottom of this readme.

 ### Training

-Uncomment "train()" in main.py.
-It will save checkpoints of the model parameters into the "models" folder.
+Uncomment "train()" in main.py / main_mal.py.
+It will save checkpoints of the model parameters into the CWD.

 ### Inference / text generation